sapegin/social-likes-next/Readme.md

 Counters (as well as native share buttons) make your site slower because every counter adds an extra HTTP request to a new host.
 Social Likes Next doesn’t add any additional HTTP requests if you bundle its scripts and styles with your site’s JavaScript and CSS.

+### Why only IE11+ is supported?

+Microsoft don’t support older versions of Internet Explorer [since January 2016](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) so it’s a great opportunity for us, developers, to do the same.

 ### How to change title, description and image?

 You can use [Open Graph](http://ogp.me/).
 It works for [Facebook](http://davidwalsh.name/facebook-meta-tags), Twitter, [Google+](https://developers.google.com/+/web/snippet/), [Pinterest](http://developers.pinterest.com/rich_pins/) and [Vkontakte](http://vk.com/dev/widget_like)).